-We all handle and prepare for various temperature ranges differently.45°F+ is a weird one for me.
+We all prepare for what to wear for cool weather cycling differently.
+Temperatures ranging from 45°F and above can be weird for me.
 Wind can make it feel a lot colder, and it can feel like a summer day when the sun is shining.
-Wearing versatile and packable pieces really helps me work through the guessing game and switch up layers on the fly if there are big temperature swings.
+Wearing versatile and packable clothes helps me work through the guessing game and allows me to switch layers on the fly if there are big temperature swings.

-Starting at the feet, temps are just starting to drop here in Minnesota and I’m loving our new Ragnarok boots.
+Starting at the feet, temps drop quickly in Minnesota and that’s why I Iove our new Ragnarok boots.
 I’m finding that these boots are comfortable in a wider range of temperatures than I had originally expected.
 It’s just a matter of changing up my socks – lightweight, mid-weight or heavy.
-They feel like a regular cycling shoe, but with weather resistant super powers.
+They feel like a regular cycling shoe, but with weather-resistant superpowers.

-For my hands and head, I can’t go wrong with the Risor liner / glove and the Stavanger cap.
-Both are lightweight merino wool, but still do a great job of keeping me warm.
-The glove has an added outer layer of polyester to make it more durable along with some axsuede padding on the palm.
-I unpack those gloves in Fall as standalone pieces but they stay in rotation as liners the rest of the winter.
+For my hands and head, I can’t go wrong with the Risor glove/liner and the Stavanger cap.
+Both are made of lightweight merino wool, but they still do a great job keeping me warm.
+The glove has an added outer layer of polyester to make it more durable along with some AX Suede padding on the palm.
+I unpack these gloves in fall as standalone pieces, but they stay in the rotation as liners for the rest of the winter.

 Rounding out my cool weather cycling gear, I’ve been a die-hard Smith Optics fan for years.
 The Attack glasses have tons of coverage and swapping lenses is simple and quick.
 Recently, I started wearing Smith helmets, too.
 The Session helmet fits well with the larger lens glasses Smith has to offer, and it fits my dome well.